-Motorist sees vehicle 300 feet down ravine, officials discover body inside
+Motorist sees vehicle 300 feet down ravine, officials discover body

 Upon arrival officers found a severely damaged 2000 Honda Civic at the bottom of a 300-foot ravine sitting upright that appeared to have left the roadway before continuing off of the cliff.

-The vehicle was located near mile marker 19 on Kolob Terrace Road, approximately five miles north of state Route 9.
+The vehicle was located east of Sunset Ranch off of Kolob Terrace Road, approximately five miles north of state Route 9.

-Inside of the vehicle officers found a 27-year-old woman that was deceased.
+Officers located one individual that was deceased.
 The victim’s dog was later transported to a local animal shelter.

 The witness who reported the incident told officers that he noticed a damaged street sign while traveling down Kolob Terrace Road toward SR-9 and pulled over to investigate.
 The man noticed the Honda sitting down at the bottom of the ravine and called 911 to report it.